mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

-a mission, standard–rate freighting, a mail contract, a short–term naval auxiliary commission or speculative trade whereby the crew buy a cargo and try to sell it at a profit, rather than shipping other people’s goods for a fee.
+a mission, standard–rate freighting, a mail contract, a short–term naval auxiliary commission or speculative trade whereby the crew buy a cargo and try to sell it at a profit, rather than shipping other people's goods for a fee.
 Most of the time a Free Trader can get by, with lean patches and the occasional bonanza caused by a good speculative investment or a lucrative urgent job.
 However, it does not take much to drive a Free